Mikel Arteta: Early career

+Loan to Paris Saint-Germain

+Midway through the 2000−01 season, Arteta went to French club Paris Saint-Germain on an 18-month loan.
+He joined a star-studded team managed by Luis Fernandez, a team which included the likes of Mauricio Pochettino, Gabriel Heinze, Jay-Jay Okocha and Nicolas Anelka.
+Arteta would also later play with Ronaldinho when the Brazilian moved to Paris in the summer of 2001.
+He made his senior debut on 10 February 2001 against Auxerre in the round of 32 of the 2000−01 Coupe de France.
+Arteta started the match at the Parc des Princes and played the entire game in which PSG lost 4−0.
+On 17 February 2001, Arteta made his French Division 1 debut coming off the bench in the 34th minute for Vampeta in a 1−0 defeat against rivals Marseille, away at the Stade Vélodrome.
+Arteta was used by Fernández primarily as a playmaker during his time in Paris; he played 11 games in his first season and he scored his first senior goal on 12 May 2001 against Lille.
+During Arteta's second season with PSG, he won the 2001 UEFA Intertoto Cup in the summer, watching both two-legged final games against Brescia from the bench.
+He played 53 games in total for PSG and scored five goals.
+PSG wanted to keep Arteta at the end of the loan period, and did have first refusal on the player.
+Instead, he returned to Barcelona after his loan spell.

 Rangers

 Arteta signed for Scottish club Rangers in March 2002 in a £6 million transfer deal.
 He enjoyed a successful first season in Glasgow and quickly established himself as a first-team regular.
-Highlights were scoring on his Old Firm debut, and converting a late penalty on the final day of the 2002–03 season, which proved vital for goal difference as Rangers completed the domestic treble of the Scottish Premier League title, Scottish Cup and Scottish League Cup (Arteta was injured shortly before the 2003 Scottish Cup Final and missed the match).
+Highlights were scoring on his Old Firm debut, and converting a late penalty on the final day of the 2002–03 season, which proved vital for goal difference as Rangers completed the domestic treble of the Scottish Premier League title, Scottish Cup and Scottish League Cup.
+Arteta was injured shortly before the 2003 Scottish Cup final and missed the match.

 Arteta started his second season with Rangers by scoring six goals in the first six games of the season as the club qualified for the Champions League group stages, although they did not qualify from that group and ended the campaign without a trophy.
 Arteta returned to Spain after two seasons in Glasgow; he later credited his spell at Rangers as helping him develop as a player, stating "Scottish football was tough, really tough.
 It was really physical, people got at you and I had to improve on that a lot.
 I think I did that to get to the level that the Premier League required of me."